How to Select the Best Digital Banking Provider in Europe

 Does bigger always mean better?

-Without a doubt, the size of the bank (or the number of active customers) serves as an indication of customer trust.
-This implies that larger banks are likely to have more advanced, high-tech features, better security, and other essential aspects implemented.
-Nevertheless, the size of the bank is not always necessarily indicative of quality.
+Without a doubt, the size of the financial institution (or the number of active customers) serves as an indication of customer trust.
+This implies that larger digital banking providers are likely to have more advanced, high-tech features, better security, and other essential aspects implemented.
+Nevertheless, the size of the financial institution is not always necessarily indicative of quality.

 Smaller banking institutions boast great advantages, such as personalized service, tailored approach, and customized fees – similar to what can be found at premium banking providers.
-As a result, smaller neobanks’ customers are able to benefit from more control over their finances and enjoy peace of mind knowing that they have access to a bespoke banking experience.
+As a result, smaller digital banking providers’ customers are able to benefit from more control over their finances and enjoy peace of mind knowing that they have access to a bespoke money management experience.

 In today’s post-digital world, talking to real people is still sometimes desirable when it comes to resolving an issue with a transaction or account opening.
 Whether you select a traditional bank, an established or a smaller banking provider, your choice will be the right one as long as you dedicate proper time and research to the selection process.